rpavani1998/Datathon2023-WaterDamageDetection/README.md

-# Datathon2023-WaterDamageDetection
+# Datathon2023 - Water Damage Detection

-This repository contains the code submission made by Team GRIP for the Datathon2023 organized by STADS (Students Association for Data Analytics and Statistics) at Mannheim.
-Our participation revolved around the challenge presented by BearingPoint, which aimed to address the assessment of water damage claims
+This GitHub repository contains the code submission made by Team GRIP for the Datathon 2023 organized by STADS (Students Association for Data Analytics and Statistics) Mannheim.
+We participated in a challenge presented by BearingPoint, which focused on improving the assessment, processing, and settlement of claims in the insurance industry.
+The current manual process is prone to errors, time-consuming, and requires on-site experts.
+Our objective was to develop an AI-supported solution using computer vision methods to automate and enhance the assessment of water damage.

+The repository includes our code, which utilizes various methods, approaches, and models to accomplish the task.
+We worked with a provided dataset consisting of image material, label information, and additional features related to water damage.
+Although we didn't secure the top position in the hackathon, we achieved promising results through our efforts.
+Feel free to explore our code and findings to gain insights into our approach and potential improvements in automating damage assessment for insurance companies.